 If you’ve ever had someone try to reach you by sending a Slack message, and an email and a voicemail in rapid succession, you know how annoying it can be.
 It’s also a pretty good indication that person needs something from you.
-It’s also even money that they’d be less annoying about it if they knew you weren’t answering because you weren’t there and they’d be wasting their time.
+It’s also even maybe that they’d be less annoying about it if they knew you weren’t answering because you weren’t there and they’d be wasting their time.
 These tools allow you to not only set status updates, but to add messages to them.
 “Out of office,” isn’t really helpful.
 But a status update with a message like, “stepping out for an hour, back at 2” may help people relax a bit, stop bugging you, and even go find their answer somewhere else.
 Don’t abuse this though.
-If you just constantly have yourself unavailable, people will either suspect you’re not working, or just ignore that message when it’s actually legitimate.
+If you just constantly have yourself unavailable, people will either suspect you’re not working or just ignore that message when it’s actually legitimate.
 Oh, and if someone has a status message, respect it and don’t bug them.

 Feel free to use the tools available, but don’t make people crazy.

 A common problem with tools like Slack is that people use the bare functionality of the tool.
 80% of people use 20% of the tools, which makes them less effective than they could be.
 On the other hand, there are plenty of features that should be used sparingly.
-Slack has a wide array of functions designed to help us make work less miserable; emoticons, gif tools, webcam capability, and more.
+Slack has a wide array of functions designed to help us make work less miserable; emoticons, GIF tools, webcam capability, and more.
 They are all there for a reason, but be smart.
-The CEO probably doesn’t need a Gif of ducks waddling across the screen every time he says “ducks in a row,” while Mary in HR might think that’s hysterical.
+The CEO probably doesn’t need a GIF of ducks waddling across the screen every time he says “ducks in a row,” while Mary in HR might think that’s hysterical.
 Yes, we can express our personality and work style in multiple ways, but think about how your message will be received.
 Time and place, people.